top of page

 Club Chapter opportunities through global NGOs for High School Students

-Girls in Research What they do (short): Mentor high-schoolers to design original research projects and pair students with postgraduate mentors.
+Girls in Research What they do: Mentor high-schoolers to design original research projects and pair students with postgraduate mentors.
 How to start Visit Girls in Research’s website to learn about their programs and resources.
 Decide your club’s focus: research projects, reading groups, or mentoring prep.
 Recruit a teacher or school librarian as a supervisor and 6–10 motivated students.
-Create a simple constitution: mission, officer roles (president, project lead, o
+Create a simple constitution: mission, officer roles (president, project lead, outreach)

 Shenaya B